Raptyyy/rapty_ac_vr_guide/README.md

 You can also test using the "VRS preset" presets.

-**Corners masking optimization** Recommended to keep this one `enabled`, helps with performance but will create a black area around the VR image in the game window
+**Corners masking optimization** recommended to keep this one `enabled`, helps with performance but will create a black area around the VR image in the game window / VR mirror

 **Custom VR HUD rendering** recommended to keep this `enabled` as it makes the HUD work better in VR